amenesik/terraform-provider-amenesik/README.md

 - Cluster : the name of the cluster for a container compute node
 - Namespace : the name of the namespace for a container compute node

-The OS capability defines the following properties
+The OS capability, of the Compute node type, defines the following properties

 - Architecture : describes the hardware architecture such as x86_64
 - Type : indicates the operating system family as linux or windows,
 - Distribution : the name of the distribution as WINDOWS, UBUNTU or RHEL
 - Version : the version of the specified distribution such as 20.04 or 9

-The properties of the software node types are type specific and require consultation of the product capabilites on the amenesik web site.
+The properties of the software node types are "type specific" and require consultation of the product capabilites on the amenesik web site.

 The following structure describes the properties that would be required for a typical combination of hardware and software nodes